AliNisarAhmed/au-coach-approach/README.md

 1. clone the repo
 2. `cd` into the repo and `npm install`
 3. run `gatsby develop` to run the app locally in development mode on `http://localhost:8000`.
-Run `gatsby build` to run the App in build mode locally.
+Run `gatsby build` to get a production build and then run `gatsby serve` to run the production build locally.